-Atka mackerel are predominantly caught in the Aleutian Islands, and almost exclusively by the Amendment 80 Fleet.
+Atka mackerel is predominantly caught in the Aleutian Islands, and almost exclusively by the Amendment 80 Fleet.
 The fishery for Atka mackerel has been a catch share fishery since 2008 when Amendment 80 was implemented rationalizing the fleet of catcher/processor vessels in the Bering Sea and Aleutian Islands region targeting flatfish, Atka mackerel and Pacific ocean perch.4 Atka mackerel is an important source of revenue for the Amendment 80 fleet because of its comparatively high price relative to other species.
-In 2018 Atka mackerel total catch increased to 71.8 thousand t and retained catch increased to 70.8 thousand t.
-Catch levels in 2018 was comparable to the high catch levels in 2009 and 2010, prior to the significant reductions in TAC in 2012 and 2013 when catch levels dropped to approximately 40% of the 2001-2010 average (Table 17B-1).
-The lower catches through 2012 and 2013 was due to area closures to protect endangered Steller sea lions and survey-based changes in the spatial apportionment of TAC.
-Recent increases in TAC reflect the continued health of the stock and expanded fishing opportunities in the Aleutian Islands.
-Commensurate with the change in catch, first-wholesale production increased.
-First-wholesale revenue grew to \$130.6 million, and a marginal decrease in the price to \$1.35/lb.
-The 2017 price rebounded after dipping in 2015 and the 2018 price remained near this high level.
+In 2019 Atka mackerel total catch decreased to 58.5 thousand t and retained catch decreased to 57.5 thousand t.
+Catch levels peaked in 2018 after significant reductions in the TAC in 2012 and 2013 when catch levels were low due to area closures to protect endangered Steller sea lions, and survey-based changes in the spatial apportionment of TAC.
+The 2019 decrease in the catch is a result of a reduction in the Allowable Biological Catch and TAC.
+Commensurate with the change in catch, first-wholesale production decreased to 34 thousand tons.
+The decrease in production coupled with a 14% decrease in price to \$1.16 resulted in a 34% drop in first-wholesale revenue to \$86.6 million.